On which day in Canberra, The Prime Minister announces 'The Australian of the year'?

 What is the Australian citizenship test?

-The citizenship test is part of the application process for most applicants for Australian citizenship by conferral.
+The citizenship test is a mandatory part of the application process for most applicants seeking Australian citizenship by conferral.

-You need to pass the citizenship test to show that you have:
+You need to pass the citizenship test to demonstrate the following:

-an adequate knowledge of Australia and the responsibilities and privileges of citizenship
+Adequate knowledge of Australia and the associated responsibilities and privileges of citizenship

-an understanding and commitment to Australian values based on freedom, respect and equality
+An understanding and commitment to Australian values, which are rooted in freedom, respect, and equality

-a new requirement for all applicants that all 5 questions on Australian values must be answered correctly, with a mark of at least 75 per cent overall to pass the test
+A new requirement for all applicants: All 5 questions on Australian values must be answered correctly, with a minimum score of 75% overall to pass the test

 How much does Australian citizenship cost?